QuantEcon/python_lecture_sandpit/source/rst/tax_smoothing_2.rst

 .. math::  A_t = \begin{bmatrix} 0 & 0 \\ 0 & A_{22,t} \end{bmatrix} , \hspace{5mm} B = \begin{bmatrix} I \\ 0 \end{bmatrix} , \hspace{5mm} C = \begin{bmatrix} 0 \\ C_{2,t} \end{bmatrix}

-This completes the mapping into a Markov jump LQ problem.
+This completes the mapping into a Markov jump LQ problem

 Function to Map Model with Restructuring into a Markov Jump Linear Quadratic Control Problem
 ============================================================================================